 Internships are non-paid positions; academic credit may be received depending on the intern’s college program.

-The Editorial Assistant Intern will work under the supervision of the External Communications Coordinator.
-S/He will assist with updating and creating pages on current gallery/museum exhibitions; researching art news, activities, and events for web site and monthly newsletter; and assistance with publicity and press release distribution.
+The Editorial Intern will work under the supervision of the Membership Coordinator.
+They will assist with updating and creating pages on current gallery/museum exhibitions; researching member news, activities, and events for web site and monthly newsletter; and assistance with publicity and press release distribution.
 Students will be exposed to, and integrally involved in, many facets of a nonprofit visual arts organization.
-The students will have a unique opportunity to gain expertise in web publication, both on the design end and the editorial end, and will develop an in-depth, insider’s knowledge of a large and vibrant visual arts community.
+The interns will have a unique opportunity to gain expertise in web publication, both on the design end and the editorial end, and will develop an in-depth, insider’s knowledge of a large and vibrant visual arts community.
 The ideal candidate will be web-savvy and have a strong interest in contemporary visual arts or art history, have strong writing skills, a keen eye for detail, and a willingness to learn.
-Experience in Dreamweaver, Photoshop, WordPress, and/or basic HTML is a plus, but not essential.
+Experience in WordPress, InDesign/Photoshop, and/or basic HTML is a plus, but not essential.

 Duration of Internship:

 Hours and length of internships will vary according to the needs of the specific job as outlined below.
 Occasional hours in the evening or weekend may be required.
 Applications are accepted on an ongoing basis, but internships might not be granted until the following semester.
 This position involves a 3 to 6 month commitment, 12 – 16 hours a week.
 Hours and days of the week are flexible.

 • Publish items from our event listings email to the website